 It's common to have use cases similar to pre-built policies but with minor differences.
 While it is always possible to copy the base implementation and modify it as needed, it can often be simpler to use the .without() method to remove the unwanted sub-conditions or add additional conditions with the & operator.

-By default, AutomationCondition.eager() will not materialize an asset partition if it has any missing dependencies.
+By default, AutomationCondition.eager() will not materialize a target if it has any missing upstream data.
 If it is expected to have missing upstream data, remove ~AutomationCondition.any_deps_missing() from the eager policy to allow execution:

 from dagster import AutomationCondition